-In a presidential debate filled with nasty remarks and insults, a hero dressed in red sweater won hearts.
+In a presidential debate filled with insults, a super hero in red sweater won many hearts.
 While everyone argued and continue to do so as to who actually won the debate, we at ED can safely deliver the verdict:

-And you ask why we call him a hero?
+And you are asking us why we’re calling him a hero?

-Well, it isn’t clear whether it was his moustache, sweater, friendly manner or name that made it happen but by the end of the second presidential debate, the US had a new hero: Kenneth Bone or as we like to call him, Ken Bone.
+Well, even to us it isn’t clear.
+Whether his moustache or the red sweater, he being friendly or his name that made it happen but we’re sure that by the end of the presidential debate, USA had a new hero.

-The debate, in case you missed it, was a town hall-style affair where audience members asked questions to the candidates.
-And in that group of well-behaved, articulate, undecided truth seekers was one Mr. Bone.
+The debate was the usual town hall-style where the audience members asked questions to Hillary and Trump.
+And within that group of voters was Mr. Kenneth Bone.

-During a night marked by what is the most divisive presidential debate ever to happen, Mr Bone stepped up to ask a question to Donald Trump and Hillary Clinton and well, that is what changed his life.
-He asked the candidates about their energy policies and in doing so became the hero of what by all accounts was not a heroic evening!
+During the remarkable night, Mr Bone stepped up to ask a question to Donald Trump and Hillary Clinton.
+The question changed his life.
+He asked them about their energy policies and became the hero on a night not so heroic!

-“What steps will your energy policy take to meet our energy needs while at the same time remaining environmentally friendly and minimising job loss for fossil power plant workers?” asked Mr Bone, who was referred to as Ken by the moderator Anderson Cooper.
+“What steps will your energy policy take to meet our energy needs while at the same time remaining environmentally friendly and minimising job loss for fossil power plant workers?” is what was asked by Mr Bone.

-But it didn’t appear to be his question that won around the American and now international public.
-It was far more than his entirely uncynical manner.
-Maybe, it was his genuine interest in asking a question as well as apparently his name.
+But I don’t think it was his question that won hearts in American and got him international public.
+It has to be in fact, more than his uncynical manner.
+Probably, it was his keen interest in putting up a question and of course his name.

-He said that he recognised that the moustache was a large part of his appeal.
-CNN’s Carol Costello read him a tweet arguing that he had become a meme because of a combination of “33% confidence, 33% calming demeanor, 33% hugability, 1% power stache.”
-The moustache deserved more credit, he said.
+He has also revealed that moustache was also a huge part of his appeal.
+In an interview with CNN, the reporter Carol Costello mocked him with a tweet: “33% confidence, 33% calming demeanor, 33% hugability, 1% power stache.”
+The moustache deserves more credit, he laughed.
 “But I’m glad it got on the list.”

-This brings us to the point how useless the debate turned out to be that the public took more interest in a man wearing red sweater than what actually two candidates for the race of Presidentship spoke!
+Also, this highlights how the debate turned out to be.
+The public actually took more interest in a man wearing red sweater than what candidates spoke.

-Well, America sure needed a hero to highlight it for them and Ken Bone did exactly that, didn’t he?
+Well, USA needed a hero to highlight it for them and Ken Bone did exactly that, didn’t he?

-Like they say, “Not all heroes wear capes, some wear snazzy RED SWEATERS!”
+Like they say, “Not all heroes wear capes, some wear cool RED SWEATERS!”

 You’d also like to read: